 This property is situated in Portets, AOC Graves.
 There are 6 ha of red vines (80% Merlot + 20% Cabernet Sauvignon, 25 years old on average) and 4 ha of white vines (80% Semillon + 20% Sauvignon, 35 years old vines).
-I tasted 2010 vintage in red, Grand Abord normal cuvee and Grand Aboard Cuvee Passion.
-Normal cuvee was round and fruity, with good intensity and length.
+I tasted 2010 vintage in red, Grand Abord regular cuvee, and Grand Aboard Cuvee Passion.
+The regular cuvee was round and fruity, with good intensity and length.
 A bit too simple for my taste.
-Cuvee Passion, which is kept i 400 hl oak barrels (30% new) for 12 months displayed better structure, more concentration and better integration of fruit and tannin.
-Good quality but not a wine for long cellaring.
+Cuvee Passion kept in 400 hl oak barrels (30% new) for 12 months, displayed better structure, concentration, and integration of fruit and tannin.
+Good quality but not a wine for extended cellaring.

 Tasting of 2009 red Graves and 2010 white Graves at Chateau Magence

-Among 2009 reds my cherry picks: de Sauvage was splendid, packed with cherry fruit, fine structure, length and long fruity finish.
-Would merit score of 89-90.
-D'As, Chantegrive, Domaine de La Chouette, Crabitey, Grand Abord, du Haut Maray, Lasalle, Magence (oak matured), Magneau, Cuvee Paumarel (de Reys), Pont du Brion, Roqutaillade La Grange and Toumilon, were all well-made wine with ripe fruit, very nice, balance, very good structure, and fruity aftertaste.
+Among 2009 reds, my cherry picks: de Sauvage was splendid, packed with cherry fruit, fine structure, length, and long fruity finish.
+It would merit a score of 89-90.
+D'As, Chantegrive, Domaine de La Chouette, Crabitey, Grand Abord, du Haut Maray, Lasalle, Magence (oak matured), Magneau, Cuvee Paumarel (de Reys), Pont du Brion, Roqutaillade La Grange, and Toumilon, were all well-made wine with ripe fruit, lovely balance, very good structure, and fruity aftertaste.
 Scores would be 88p.

-Among 2010 whites I liked very much Chantegrive Cuvee Caroline, a very complex, fresh wine, with loads of fruit, finesse, splendid structure and long meaty finish.
+Among 2010 whites, I liked Chantegrive Cuvee Caroline, a complex, fresh wine with loads of fruit, finesse, splendid structure, and a long meaty finish.
 91+p.
-Other wines which caught my attention were: de Cerons, Grand Abord, du Haut Maray, Lusseau, des Places, Pont de Brion, de Respide, Roquetaillade La Grange, de Sauvage and Toumilon.
+Other wines which caught my attention were: de Cerons, Grand Abord, du Haut Maray, Lusseau, des Places, Pont de Brion, de Respide, Roquetaillade La Grange, de Sauvage, and Toumilon.
 All deserving 88p.

-This property was my next stop and I did taste 2011 white plus 2008 and 2006 red.
+This property was my next stop, and I did taste 2011 white plus 2008 and 2006 red.
 White is 0.5 ha planted with 50% Semillon and 50% Sauvignon, while red is 6.5 ha planted with 50% Merlot, 40% Cabernet Sauvignon, 5% Cabernet Franc and 5% Malbec.
-Both wines are aged in barrels for a period of 12-14 months.
-2011 white was very enjoyable wine with nice acidity, lemon grass and acacia flower on the nose, smooth and round on the palate.
-2008 red was potent and tannic wine, well-structured and with nice future, while 2006 showed same very nice qualities as 2008, but was more round and softer.
+Both wines are aged in barrels for 12-14 months.
+2011 white was a delightful wine with nice acidity, lemon grass, acacia flower on the nose, smooth and round on the palate.
+2008 red was a potent and tannic wine, well-structured and with a nice future, while 2006 showed the same qualities as 2008 but was more round and softer.
 Nicely made wines here.

-This property is owned by de Butler family.
-There are 26 ha of red vines (40% Cabernet Sauvignon and 60% Merlot), 28 years old on average, and 2 ha white vines (50% Semillon and 50% Sauvignon), 22 years old on average.
-Red wine is aged in 33% new oak for one year, while white one is treated with app.
-20% new oak for 9 months.
-The owner kindly presented a little vertical of red Crabitey - 2001, 2002, 2005, 2006, 2007, 2009 and 2010, and a single white one - 2010.
-My cherry picks among reds were vintages 2009 and 2010, potent, strong, well structured, lots of ripe black cherries and blackcurrants and long finish.
-2005 and 2006 were rather tough and rustic, needing time to get round and friendly, 2007 was very good for the vintage with nice intensity, fat tannin and persistent finish, while 2001 was very drinkable with nice structure and length.
-2010 white showed fine fruit, acidity and long caressing finish.
+De Butler's family owns this property.
+There are 26 ha of red vines (40% Cabernet Sauvignon and 60% Merlot), 28 years old on average, and 2 ha of white vines (50% Semillon and 50% Sauvignon), 22 years old on average.
+Red wine is aged in 33% new oak for one year, while white is treated with 20% new oak for nine months.
+The owner kindly presented a small vertical of red Crabitey - 2001, 2002, 2005, 2006, 2007, 2009, and 2010, and a single white one - 2010.
+My cherry picks among reds were vintages 2009 and 2010, potent, strong, well structured, with lots of ripe black cherries and blackcurrants, and a long finish.
+2005 and 2006 were rather tough and rustic, needing time to get round and friendly; 2007 was very good for the vintage with nice intensity, fat tannin, and persistent finish, while 2001 was very drinkable with nice structure and length.
+2010 white showed delicate fruit, acidity, and a long caressing finish.
 Interesting property to visit - very fine quality.
-I think there is room for more attention to details at Crabitey, because this property has potential to make even better wines, as they have really great soil.
+There is room for more attention to detail at Crabitey because this property could make even better wines, as they have great soil.

 Wednesday the 25th September 2012